 Does this mean we talk over other Indigenous folks, presume connection to a tribe, engage in closed rituals?
 Nope.
 It's learning--which is a lot of listening, and then taking action, but carefully.

-With other Rarámuri descendants, we have compiled resources for the dialects of Rarámuri ra'icha and other aspects of Rarámuri culture, and maintain a Discord server of Rarámuri diaspora.
+With other Rarámuri descendants, we have compiled resources for the dialects of Rarámuri ra'icha and other aspects of Rarámuri culture, and maintain a Discord server for language learners and Rarámuri diaspora.
 If you have Rarámuri ancestry or are interested in helping out language resources for Rarámuri, please send us an email.

-With our band KUYRA, we perform songs in Rarámuri ra'icha and Purépecha (and Spanish), as a way to reconnect to our LatAm and Indigenous heritage.
+Eric and Andrea's band KUYRA performs songs in Rarámuri ra'icha and Purépecha (and Spanish), as a way to reconnect to our LatAm and Indigenous heritage.

-We have also worked with the excellent Yaotl of Aztlan Underground and Chris Garcia and family of Flower Songs Music, among others.
+We have also worked with the excellent Yaotl of Aztlan Underground.